kerenzhou062/PEALS/docs/INSTALL.md

 as described before, your `pip` command will install everything under the folder you specified previously through `python3 -m env` command.

-Then under the command line, type `pip install macs3`.
+Then under the command line, type `pip install PEALS`.
 PyPI will install Numpy automatically if it is absent.

-To upgrade MACS3, type `pip install --upgrade macs3`.
-It will check currently installed MACS3, compare the version with the one on PyPI repository, download and install a newer version while necessary.
+To upgrade PEALS, type `pip install --upgrade PEALS`.
+It will check currently installed PEALS, compare the version with the one on PyPI repository, download and install a newer version while necessary.

-If you plan to install MACS in your own user directory, use `pip install macs3 --user`.
+If you plan to install MACS in your own user directory, use `pip install PEALS --user`.

 ## Install from source